laughinghan/choreographer/README.md

       //serve stuff
     }).listen(80);

+Easy to use.

 Understanding The Code
 ----------------------

 All the exports are at the beginning, all the functions are declarations.

+The entire architecture is designed around the philosophy of being so simple it obviously has no bugs, rather than so complicated it has no obvious bugs.

+Easy to understand.

 Open-Source License
 -------------------